-The length of time between a stage 4 diagnosis and the onset of end-of-life symptoms varies among people with this form of cancer.
+The prognosis for metastatic breast cancer and the length of time between a stage 4 diagnosis and the onset of end-of-life symptoms varies greatly among people with this type of cancer.

-Research suggests that about 22 percent of people diagnosed with metastatic breast cancer live at least five years after their diagnosis.
-However, statistics from the National Cancer Institute indicate that 27 percent survive to or beyond the five-year period.
+Research suggests that about 27 percent of people diagnosed with metastatic breast cancer live at least five years after their diagnosis.

 Regardless of what stage of cancer you have, it’s important to be informed.
 This will give you a better idea of what’s ahead.

-Metastasis occurs when cancer or another disease spreads from the location where it started to another part of the body.
+Metastasis occurs when cancer spreads from the location where it started to another part of the body.
 If breast cancer spreads beyond the breast, it tends to appear in one or more of the following areas:

 If the cancer is confined to the breast, it usually isn’t life-threatening.
-If it has spread to nearby lymph nodes, it’s possible it can be cured.
+If it has spread, it becomes more difficult to treat.
 That’s why early diagnosis and treatment of breast cancer is so important.

 Successful breast cancer treatment can often eliminate cancer completely from the body.
-However, even early and effective treatment can’t guarantee that cancer won’t reappear somewhere else.
+However, the cancer can recur in the breast or in other parts of the body.
 This can happen months to years later.